Seville Orange Marmalade

 This time of year brings Seville oranges to the markets in Paris.
-For the past few years, I kept complaining they were hard to find since it's perhaps my favorite of all jams and jellies to make and eat.
-But lately, they've been everywhere.
+For the past few years, I kept wondering why they were so hard to find since it’s perhaps my favorite of all jams and jellies to make, and eat.
+But lately, they’ve been everywhere.
 (See?
 It pays to complain.
-Either that, or a whole lot of French produce suppliers read my blog.)
-And I found myself busy making a lot of marmalade, which was a whole lot easier since I came up with a brand-new, revolutionary technique which I couldn't wait to share.
+Either that or a whole lot of French produce suppliers read my blog.)
+And I found myself busy making a lot of marmalade, which was easier since I came up with a brand-new, revolutionary technique which I couldn’t wait to share.

 So I thought, what if I was to squeeze the juice and seeds out first, strain them, then pour the juice back in?
 The seeds are precious commodities in jam-making, and get saved and used since they're so high in pectin.
 They're wrapped in a sack and cooked with the marmalade giving the marmalade gets a suave, jellied texture.
 And this simple method makes the whole process much easier.